Kulsoom-ri/US_senate_simulation/README.md

 | May 31, 2024 | 47 | 4 | 49 | 100 | 0 |
 | August 20, 2024 | 46 | 4 | 49 | 99 | 1 |
 | September 9, 2024 | 47 | 4 | 49 | 100 | 0 |

+The simulation focuses on roll call votes, specifically:
+- Votes on Overriding a Presidential Veto
+- Motions to Discharge a Bill from Committee
+- Motions to Invoke Cloture (end debate)
+- Votes on Final Passage of a Bill

+Roll call votes were selected due to their clear, public recording of individual senator positions.
+These votes require a simple majority (1/2) in most cases, though some decisions, such as veto overrides and constitutional amendments, require higher thresholds (2/3 or 3/5 majority).

 ### Selection of LLM model and memory-handling
 ### Selection of multi-agent framework